Integrating technology into transportation programs can support all aspects of a program, from

 coordinating transportation options for users can also enhance an existing program or service.

-novel method of overcoming access and availability issues to healthcare supplies and pharmaceuticals.
+use is a novel method of overcoming access and availability issues to healthcare

 Resources to Learn More